-• whether the holders of the Ginnie Mae Securities or Third Party Securities have the right to vote under the trust documents for the Ginnie Mae Securities or Third Party Securities; and • whether, and in what percentages, the holders of the Ginnie Mae Securities or Third Party Securities are required to consent to certain amendments or other decisions relating to the trust documents for the Ginnie Mae Securities or Third Party Securities.
+- whether the holders of the Ginnie Mae Securities or Third Party Securities have the right to vote under the trust documents for the Ginnie Mae Securities or Third Party Securities; and - whether, and in what percentages, the holders of the Ginnie Mae Securities or Third Party Securities are required to consent to certain amendments or other decisions relating to the trust documents for the Ginnie Mae Securities or Third Party Securities.

 The prospectus supplement for a series of certificates backed by Ginnie Mae Securities or Third Party Securities will state whether the related trust documents permit the related certificateholders to vote the Ginnie Mae Securities or Third Party Securities or to take any other action under the trust documents for those securities.
-If certificateholders are entitled to vote the Ginnie Mae Securities or Third Party Securities or take any other action under the party Securities or take any other action, the prospectus supplement for the related series trust will specify the percentage of holders of Ginnie Mae Securities or Third Party Securities whose vote is required.
+If certificateholders are entitled to vote the Ginnie Mae Securities or Third Party Securities or take any other action, the prospectus supplement for the related series trust will specify the percentage of holders of Ginnie Mae Securities or Third Party Securities whose vote is required.